ganeshthanga/microsoft-devops-workshop/03_kubernetes_aks/09_revisiting_netcore_react/02_setting_up_our_web_app.md

         "Beers": ["Red Hook", "Pyramid", "Great Divide", "New Belgium"] }
     }

+$ kubectl apply -f favorite-beer-configmap.yml
 ```

-`kubectl apply -f favorite-beer-configmap.yml`

-We can then add to and reference this in our previous deployment.
+We can then add to and reference this in our previous deployment:
-`favorite-beer-deployment.yml`
 ```
+$ cat favorite-beer-deployment.yml

 apiVersion: apps/v1
 kind: Deployment
 metadata: